 Rebecca obtained her M.S. in chemistry fully planning to become an Environmental Chemist before a passion for crafts lead her into the craft arena.
-She’s got the best of both brains: creative and open-minded thinking combined with attention to detail, schedules, and deadlines make her a well-balanced account manager.
+She’s got the best of both brains: creative and open-minded thinking combined with attention to detail, schedules, and deadlines make her a well-balanced social media manager.
 She loves to test and sample knit, cross-stitch, and recently discovered EPP.
 She’s a science geek, bookworm, dog mom and family gal.
 She blogs at Nutmegknitter.com.

 Laura is obsessed with knitting and spinning and is curious about all arts and crafts.
 She has a B.S. in Business Administration from Washington University in St. Louis and an M.B.A. from the University of Southern California, with a focus on information management.
 She started in the industry as a technical editor and started working with Stitchcraft as a freelancer in 2016.
 Her weekly podcast & blog about her crafty pursuits are found at thecornerofknitandtea.com.

 Flossie is a freelance writer, copy and content editor, and social media manager living in New York City.
 With more than a decade in social media, and more than two years on the Stitchcraft Marketing team as an account manager, she has honed her skills as a writer to shrewdly and effectively identify and communicate brand voice.

 Anneliese Johnson lives in Nebraska with her husband Wes, two small kiddos, and two medium sized cats.
 She has a B.S. in Textile and Apparel Design from the University of Nebraska and over a decade of experience with the quilting industry as a quilt pattern designer.
 And before that she worked in a quilt shop.
 Basically she’ll do anything to pet fabric.